 Strengthen your balance sheet to enable strategic moves

 Companies often ask us how to do this.
 The short, but not easy, answer is this: Perform well, consistently.
-Some companies lose discipline when times are good.
+Some companies lose discipline when times are good and business is highly profitable.
 Based on the results of your financial modeling, ask yourself: What would you do in an actual downturn?
-Then do some of those things now, before a downturn occurs.
+Then do some of those things now, before a downturn occurs — that's the foundation of a sound profitability strategy.
 Practice better working capital management; sell excess assets; lock in favorable interest rates and lease terms (more on that shortly); spend or expand only when there’s a clear-cut opportunity that promises good yield and strong impact.

 When those well-aligned strategic opportunities — be it an acquisition, an innovation, a talented new hire — do arise, you’ll have cash available to react.